-I was born and raised in Northern Virginia, graduating from Chantilly High School and receiving my Bachelor of Science from James Madison University.
-At JMU, I played for the women’s soccer team as a collegiate scholarship athlete.
-Upon graduation, I moved to San Diego, California, to continue my work with children with severe emotional disabilities.
-My experience with these young children – many of whom suffered abuse and neglect – guided my decision to attend law school.
+Katherine C. McCollam was born and raised in Northern Virginia, graduating from Chantilly High School and receiving her bachelor of science from James Madison University.
+At JMU, she played for the women’s soccer team as a collegiate scholarship athlete.
+Upon graduation, she moved to San Diego, California, to continue her work with children with severe emotional disabilities.
+Her experience with these young children – many of whom suffered abuse and neglect – guided her decision to attend law school.

-I received a Juris Doctorate from The Catholic University of America, Columbus School of Law in Washington, D.C. in 2010.
-In law school, I focused my studies in trial advocacy, family law, criminal law and juvenile law.
-During my first year in law school, I co-founded the Street Law Program at the Columbus School of Law, designed to introduce local high school students to basic concepts and areas of the law.
-Each year, the Street Law Program took the high school students to the Supreme Court of The United States of America for the students to tour the courthouse and to observe live oral arguments surrounding a topic that we had been studying.
+Attorney McCollam received her Juris Doctor degree from The Catholic University of America, Columbus School of Law in Washington, D.C. in 2010.
+In law school, she focused her studies in trial advocacy, family law, criminal law, and juvenile law.
+During her first year in law school, she co-founded the Street Law Program at the Columbus School of Law, which is designed to introduce local high school students to basic concepts and areas of the law.
+Each year, the Street Law Program took the high school students to the Supreme Court of The United States of America for the students to tour the courthouse and to observe live oral arguments surrounding a topic that they had been studying.
 In the second year of the program, we expanded our services to include one-on-one academic and career mentoring between the law school students and the high school students.
-In my final year of law school, the Street Law program earned the Dean’s Award.
+In her final year of law school, the Street Law program earned the Dean’s Award.
 The Street Law program has continued to thrive at the Columbus School of Law.

-To gain real world experience outside of the law school classroom, I interned at the Office of the Attorney General for the District of Columbia, assisting the Juvenile Department in criminal matters and research.
-I completed a summer clerkship with The Honorable Kimberly J. Daniel in the Fairfax County Juvenile and Domestic Relations District Court, observing and learning the intricate workings of the juvenile court both in the courtroom and outside of the courtroom.
+To gain real-world experience outside of the law school classroom, Attorney McCollam interned at the Office of the Attorney General for the District of Columbia, assisting the Juvenile Department in criminal matters and research.
+She completed a summer clerkship with the Honorable Kimberly J. Daniel in the Fairfax County Juvenile and Domestic Relations District Court, observing and learning the intricate workings of the juvenile court both in the courtroom and outside of the courtroom.

-In 2010, upon graduation from law school, I was selected for a one-year judicial clerkship with The Honorable Lon E. Farris in the Prince William County Circuit Court.
-As a judicial law clerk, I was tasked with researching and analyzing a wide variety of legal matters, to include family law, criminal law and general civil litigation.
-The clerkship provided me with invaluable experience that has helped shape my view of the practice of law and advocacy
+In 2010, upon graduation from law school, Attorney McCollam was selected for a one-year judicial clerkship with the Honorable Lon E. Farris in the Prince William County Circuit Court.
+As a judicial law clerk, she was tasked with researching and analyzing a wide variety of legal matters, including family law, criminal law, and general civil litigation.
+The clerkship provided her with invaluable experience that has helped shape her view of the practice of law and advocacy.

-In 2011, I joined Maureen A. Kersey, PLLC, where I gained instrumental experience, honing my trial advocacy skills.
-Four years later, I opened my solo practice focusing on the areas of family law, juvenile law and criminal law.
-Soon thereafter, I teamed up with Jessica Foster to create Foster McCollam.
+In 2011, she joined Maureen A. Kersey, PLLC, where she gained instrumental experience, honing her trial advocacy skills.
+Four years later, Attorney McCollam opened her solo practice focusing on the areas of family law, juvenile law, and criminal law.
+Soon thereafter, she teamed up with Jessica Foster to create Foster McCollam.

-I am a member of the Virginia State Bar, in good standing.
-I am qualified in the Prince William County Juvenile and Domestic Relations District Court to accept court appointments for adults in criminal, child support, and child protective services matters and to accept court appointments for juveniles in delinquency matters.
+She is a member of the Virginia State Bar, in good standing.
+She is qualified in the Prince William County Juvenile and Domestic Relations District Court to accept court appointments for adults in criminal, child support, and child protective services matters, as well as to accept court appointments for juveniles in delinquency matters.

-I am a member of the Prince William County Bar Association and I am committed to remaining as a very active member in the Prince William County Bar Association.
-Currently, I serve as the Juvenile Court-Appointed Coordinator and am in a three-year term as a member of the Judicial Evaluation Committee.
-I recently was selected by the Prince William County Juvenile and Domestic Relations District Court to serve on the Juvenile Court Model Discovery Committee and worked with my colleagues to produce the Court’s now active model discovery.
+Attorney McCollam is a member of the Prince William County Bar Association, and she is committed to remaining as a very active member in the Prince William County Bar Association.
+Currently, she serves as the Juvenile Court-Appointed Coordinator and is in a three-year term as a member of the Judicial Evaluation Committee.
+She recently was selected by the Prince William County Juvenile and Domestic Relations District Court to serve on the Juvenile Court Model Discovery Committee, and she worked with her colleagues to produce the court’s now-active model discovery.

-- Family Law: custody, visitation, petitions for paternity, child support (including DCSE cases), abuse & neglect proceeding involving CPS, CPS investigations, CPS administrative hearings and appeals, termination of parental rights, pre-marital agreements, separation agreements, contested and uncontested divorce for both opposite and same-sex marriages.
+- Family law, including custody, visitation, petitions for paternity, child support (including DCSE cases), abuse and neglect proceedings involving CPS, CPS investigations, CPS administrative hearings and appeals, termination of parental rights, premarital agreements, separation agreements, and contested and uncontested divorce for both opposite and same-sex marriages.

-- Criminal Law: adult and juvenile offenses, felonies and misdemeanors, police investigations
+- Criminal law, including adult and juvenile offenses, felonies and misdemeanors, and police investigations.

-I am currently accepting cases in Prince William County/Manassas, Fairfax, Loudon, Fauquier, and other jurisdictions on a case-by-case basis.« Back to Attorneys Page
+Attorney McCollam is currently accepting cases in Prince William County/Manassas, Fairfax, Loudon, Fauquier, and other jurisdictions on a case-by-case basis.